 Ijaz Haroon to be produced before accountability court today

-ISLAMABAD: The National Accountability Bureau (NAB) will produce Ijaz Haroon, former managing director of Pakistan International Airlines, before an accountability court in Islamabad on Saturday (today), ARY News reported.
+ISLAMABAD: The National Accountability Bureau (NAB) will produce Ijaz Haroon, former managing director of Pakistan International Airlines, before an accountability court in Islamabad, today (Monday), ARY News reported.

 According to sources, Ijaz Haroon, reportedly a close aide to Pakistan People’s Party Co-chairman Asif Ali Zardari, had been shifted to the federal capital.